 Spicy Chicken Katsu Toasted Sesame Bao Steamed Buns

-With a kick from sambal, a spicy Asian vinegar-y hot sauce paste, a hint of tartness from quick pickled cucumbers, and a pop of herbal freshness from cilantro, this chicken katsu steamed bun recipe results in one heck of a spicy chicken sandwich.
+With a kick from Sambal, a spicy Asian vinegar-y hot sauce paste, a hint of tartness from quick pickled cucumbers, and a pop of herbal freshness from cilantro, this chicken katsu steamed bun recipe results in one heck of a deliciously spicy chicken sandwich.

 Curry Fried Chicken Steamed Buns

-This recipe features crispy curry fried chicken paired rich kewpie mayo and tart pickled red onions. refreshing lime-y cabbage and the bright zip of fresh mint for balance.
+If you like curry and fried chicken, you will LOVE this steamed bun recipe!
+This colorful sandwich features crispy curry katsu fried chicken paired rich kewpie mayo and tart pickled red onions.

 Vegetarian Steamed Buns with Sesame-Orange Fried Tofu